-15. Manifold Pressure (Turbo Boost)
+18. Manifold Pressure (Turbo Boost)

+The Manifold Pressure Gauge indicates the power your vehicles engine is putting out by showing the amount of turbo boost.
 If the pressure indicated by the manifold pressure gauge goes down, there may be something wrong with the engine.
 Have it checked by a qualified service person.

-16. Primary and Secondary Air Pressure
+19. Primary and Secondary Air Pressure